ahsanaasim/wp-cf7-mixpanel/README.md

 # WP CF7 Mixpanel

-This repository includes the code snippet responsible for transmitting form data to Mixpanel from Contact Form 7 forms.
+This repository includes the code snippet responsible for sending wordpress form data to Mixpanel from Contact Form 7 forms.

 ## How to use?